OJAICO/Module_9_OFEMEK498_BCL2401_Group_e_01_OFENTSE-MEKGWE_JSL09/README.md

 ## About Me

-Hi, I'm [Your Name], a software developing student with a passion for creating cool stuff with code.
+Hi, I'm Ofentse Mekgwe, a software developing student with a passion for creating cool stuff with code.
 This project is a result of my learning journey, and I'm excited to share it with you!

 Feel free to reach out if you have any questions or feedback.
-Happy coding! 🚀
+Happy coding! 🚀 ofentsemekgwe911@gmail.com

----

-Feel free to adjust the content as needed!